singularity-energy/open-grid-emissions-docs/docs/Methodology/Emissions Calculations/Overview.md

 > TODO: insert table with overview of emissions data sources

-## Production-based Emissions
+## Emissions Factors
+In addition to providing total emissions mass, OGE also provides emissions factors that describe the emissions intensity of the electricity being generated or consumed.
+These emissions factors are calcuated by dividing total emissions mass (lb) by total electric generation (MWh).

+There are two different types of emissions factors: generated and consumed.

-Production-based emission factors describe the emissions intensity of generated electricity injected into the grid, and are calculated as
+Generated emission factors describe the emissions intensity of generated electricity injected into the grid, and are calculated as

 $$ emission\_mass\_lb \over net\_generation\_mwh $$

+Consumed emission factors describe the emissions intensity of electricity consumed in a region, which is a mix of the electricity generated in a region and the electricity imported into the region.
+More details about this methodology can be found [here](../Emissions%20Calculations/Consumption-based%20Emissions.md).

+### A note on emissions factors during startup / small BAs
+> TODO: Gailin to add info about this